Venison: Czech Republic

-Venison (as well as other game meats, mainly wild boar) is a part of traditional cuisine and is commonly eaten, not considered a specialty.
+Venison (as well as other game meats, mainly wild boar) is a part of the traditional cuisine of the country and is commonly eaten, not considered a specialty.
 Dishes such as deer goulash are often on restaurant menus.
-A variety of venison (roe, red and fallow deer, mouflon) and other game meat is widely available in butcher shops in fresh state, distributed by wholesalers, as well as in big retail chains such as Tesco, at prices similar to beef or pork, around 200 CZK or 8 EUR per kilogram.
+A variety of venison (roe, red and fallow deer, mouflon) and other game meat is widely available in butcher shops in fresh state, distributed by wholesalers, as well as in big retail chains, such as Tesco, at prices similar to beef or pork, around 200 CZK or 8 EUR per kilogram.
 Despite the popularity and low prices, in recent years the production of venison has surpassed demand, and is therefore often used in production of animal food.

 New Zealand

 New Zealand has large populations of wild and farmed deer, making venison a relatively common meat.
 It is widely available in supermarkets.

 United Kingdom

-Kosher venison is available in the United Kingdom.
-Unavailable for over a century, beginning in 2019 the venison was imported from an unnamed European country and sold by a kosher meat company.
 In England, hunting rights were restricted in an effort to preserve property rights.
 As a result, the possession and sale of venison was tightly regulated under English law, although it is readily available commercially.